microsoft/hands-on-lab-redis/docs/workshop.md

 ![Getting the url of GetBrowsingHistory](./assets/history-func-get-http-endpoint-url.png)

-Next, we need to add that url in the `HISTORY_API` app setting of the static web app:
+Next, you need to add that url in the `HISTORY_API` app setting of the static web app:

 ![Set HISTORY_API app setting in the Static Web App](./assets/webapp-set-history-api.png)